fritzkink/chuid/README.md

 - Threads need to dispatch work only when too many of them are idle.

 Therefore, threads should be synchronized only in these two cases.
-In particular, results in a reporting directory will be accumulated per thread; thus, synchronization for result recording is not needed during the scan.

 ## Design